Dependency ratio: Projections

-Inverse
+Inverse dependency ratio

 The inverse of the dependency ratio, the inverse dependency ratio can be interpreted as how many independent workers have to provide for one dependent person (pension & expenditure on children).

-Measures of dependency

-Old age dependency ratio
+Old-age dependency ratio

 A high dependency ratio can cause serious problems for a country if a large proportion of a government's expenditure is on health, social security & education, which are most used by the youngest and the oldest in a population.
 The fewer people of working age, the fewer the people who can support schools, retirement pensions, disability pensions and other assistances to the youngest and oldest members of a population, often considered the most vulnerable members of society.
 The ratio of old (usually retired) to young working people is called old age dependency ratio (OADR) or just dependency ratio.

-Nevertheless, the dependency ratio ignores the fact that the 65+ are not necessarily dependent (an increasing proportion of them are working) and that many of those of 'working age' are actually not working.
+The old-age dependency ratio ignores the fact that the 65+ are not necessarily dependent (an increasing proportion of them are working, see also retirement age) and that many of those of 'working age' are actually not working.
 Alternatives have been developed', such as the 'economic dependency ratio', but they still ignore factors such as increases in productivity and in working hours.
 Worries about the increasing (demographic) dependency ratio should thus be taken with caution.